How Aid Works

 - Watch for and respond to any correspondence from the University of Minnesota.
 You may be asked to provide additional information.

 - Accept, reduce, or reject your financial aid offer.
-In July, you will receive an email notice of your financial aid award, which you’ll need to accept, reduce, or decline.
+In July, you will receive an email notice of your financial aid award, which you will need to accept, reduce, or decline.
 You should not automatically accept your entire award.
-Consider your actual needs and accept only what’s necessary.
+Consider your actual needs and accept only what is necessary.

 Connect with a counselor